Sometimes 13 can be a lucky number or, at least, an impressive one.

 The keynote address was provided by Francyne Joe, President of the Native Women’s Association of Canada, while Eileen Alma, Coady associate director, emceed the ceremony.

 Coady director and St. F.X. vice-president June Webber, as well as program lead facilitator Karen MacKenzie, also addressed the graduates who were joined in the audience by family, friends and other supporters.

 Paqtnkek First Nation Elder Mae Louise Campbell provided an opening prayer for the ceremony and graduate Melissa Hotain, from Sioux Valley Dakota Nation in Manitoba, spoke on behalf of her classmates.

 “Behind every successful woman is a tribe of other successful women who have her back,” Hotain said, at the start of her speech.

-“I sat quietly and admired the many amazing traits, characteristics, skills and unique qualities each brought to the IWCL program; strong, proud, kind, artistic, confident, respectful, humble, original, wise and full of love and compassion for our families, our values, our chiefs and our nations.”
+“I sat quietly and admired the many amazing traits, characteristics, skills and unique qualities each brought to the IWCL program; strong, proud, kind, artistic, confident, respectful, humble, original, wise and full of love and compassion for our families, our values, our truths and our nations.”

 Joe noted each graduate entered the IWCL program because she has a “passion” for the continued development of their communities.